smparsons/functional-ts-chip8/README.md

-## react-redux-chip8
+## functional-ts-chip8

-A CHIP-8 emulator wrriten using React and Redux.
+A CHIP-8 emulator wrriten using ES6 and Typescript.
 This is still a work in progress.